Su-informatics-lab/ardac/helm/docs/jetstream.md

 ## Creating a server to host Gen3
 Gen3 can be deployed onto a single Jetstream VM using Helm.
 Instructions for creating a VM from scratch can be found in this respository: [https://github.com/alan-walsh/gen3-dev](https://github.com/alan-walsh/gen3-dev).

 Once the VM is created and Minikube is started, the insructions in that repo point you to deploying Gen3 using the instructions in the [Gen3 Helm](https://github.com/uc-cdis/gen3-helm) repository.
 You will need a minimal configuration file to deploy Gen3, which can be found in the this repository in the `/helm/config` directory.
-Use the rancher-desktop-values.yaml file as a starting point.
+Use the rancher-desktop-values.yaml file as a starting point for a generic Gen3 deployment or ardac-portal-values.yaml for a deployment that includes the ARDaC portal UI.

 That configuration will bring up the core services in Gen3.